Transcript of Talk given December 13, 2009 in Tiburon, California

 The first thing is to clear away all of those everyday thoughts, all of that garbage, all of that continual chatter, chatter, chatter, chatter, and all of the distractions, all of the images.
 You really don't want it getting in the way of this relationship.
 So, in a way, at the beginning meditation is creating a space where you can listen and be with God consciously.

 We are all with God all the time, that's one of the mystical truths: there is nothing other than God.
 But the path of gnosis, the path of direct experience has to do with becoming conscious of this relationship, so it becomes an ongoing love affair that gets deeper and deeper, and involves communication.
-It involves talking to God and also listening to God, and creating a space where you can listen to God, where this extraordinary dialog of your soul and God can take place.
+It involves talking to God and also listening to God, and creating a space where you can listen to God, where this extraordinary dialogue of your soul and God can take place.

 He often doesn't speak in a loud voice, He doesn't always come banging on the door.
 Often He speaks very quietly.
 He whispers to you about the secrets of your own soul, and the secrets of Love.
 It's very beautiful when you are told in your heart about those secrets, and you hear them.
 But you have to learn to listen, and that means learning to still the mind, learning to put away all of those everyday thoughts.
 This is one of the first steps in meditation.
 You create inward space within your heart, within your mind, where you can be with God, where you can listen to God.
 It can be done.

-In our Western culture have given enormous importance to the mind.
+In our Western culture we have given enormous importance to the mind.
 We live in a mental culture.
 We're educated to develop the mind.
 The mind is what is valued.
 When you really begin mystical life, you begin to see another truth.
 You begin to see that there is another form of consciousness that is not about thinking.
 It doesn't mean you can't understand it, because there is an understanding of the heart.
 This is one of the things one develops in Sufism–this understanding of the heart.
 But it involves receptivity, it involves listening.
 These are, of course, feminine qualities.

 Maybe I should say at the beginning, there are different forms of meditation.
 There is a type of directed meditation where you focus your attention on a word, for example, or on a prayer.
 Or there are actually very, very detailed Buddhist meditations where you do visualizations.
 But in Sufism, it is really about being receptive, it is about listening, it's about creating an empty space.
 In that way it's a little bit closer to certain forms of Zen meditation; you just create an empty space.

 It's nearest equivalent in the West, as far as I've come across, is the meditation practice by St. Teresa of Avila, which was called at the time, "the prayer of Quiet," which has to do with Divine receptivity.
 You create a space of being receptive to God, of waiting for God.
 She had to be very careful about who she said this to, because the church at the time was concerned that you actually just said verbal prayers.
-They didn't like the idea that might actually experience God.
+They didn't like the idea that one might actually experience God.
 But this was "the prayer of Quiet," which has to do with Divine receptivity.

 As Sufism is about learning to make a relationship with God, you learn to be receptive.
 You learn to wait.
 You learn to be attentive.
 You learn to listen.
 You learn to listen to a very different vibration, or a very different language that has to do with the vibration of the soul.
 It's feminine, because the soul is always feminine before God; it's one of the mystical secrets that the patriarchal culture pushed to one side.
 It is about a state of Divine receptivity.